tonandrew/AutoFarmCatizen/README.md

    - Automatically using free boost on cooldown
    - Auto purchasing cats when you have enough money

-Known issues:
+## Known issues:

-      None!

-  * ~~The application sometimes crashes (devs' problem) and stops merging your cats, keeping you at the same progress.
-I have no current solution for this, the only hope is that the devs fix it on their side.~~
-      - (seems to be fixed in the [main](https://github.com/RGB-Outl4w/Catizenfarm/blob/rel/release_AutoFarmCatizen_telegramwebviewscript.js) version)
+  * The game was recently updated and some things have changed, so I have to find another way of accessing them.